-So YES, I can say for sure now that putting a simple Toilet Paper roll between each eyelet will keep them hanging perfectly neat after opening and closing again and again.
+I can say for sure now that putting a simple toilet paper cardboard roll between each eyelet will keep curtains hanging perfectly neat even after opening and closing repeatedly.

-HOW TO MAKE YOUR EYELET CURTAINS LOOK MAGAZINE WORTHY -EXPENSIVE
+HOW TO GIVE YOUR EYELET CURTAINS EVEN PLEATS

 - 4 Cardboard Toilet Paper Rollers per 8 eyelet curtain panel.